Iggy Azalea Stuns In Nude Sheer Top In New Instagram Photo

-Iggy Azalea is living quite a rewarding time of her career with her recently released music videos having been received positively in anticipation of the upcoming album In My Defense, which is set to come out in June.
-In addition to her musical success, the Australian rapper also has a massive following on Instagram where she often shares snippets of her work, as well as glamorous and sexy photos of her rock hard body.
+Iggy Azalea is having quite a rewarding time in her career with her recently released music videos having been received positively in anticipation of the upcoming album, In My Defense, which is set to come out in June.
+In addition to her musical success, the Australian rapper also has a massive following on Instagram where she often shares snippets of her work, as well as glamorous and sexy photos of her rock-hard body.

 On Thursday, the 28-year-old rapper took to the popular social media platform to do the latter when she shared a sizzling snapshot in which she is featured in a sheer dress that shows she is not wearing a bra underneath, an image that is bound to set pulses racing.

-In the photo in question, Azalea — whose real name is Amethyst Amelia Kelly — is facing the camera as she rocks a flesh colored, long-sleeved shirt featuring black and dark blue patterns showcasing a snakelike animal and some vegetation, which helps cover up her chest and censor the photo, though the top is still quite revealing.
+In the photo, Azalea — whose real name is Amethyst Amelia Kelly — is facing the camera as she rocks a flesh-colored, long-sleeved shirt featuring black and dark blue patterns showcasing a snakelike animal and some vegetation, which helps cover up her chest and censor the photo, though the top is still quite revealing.

-Azalea teamed her top with a pair of baggy, high-rise jeans that sit just above her bellybutton, helping accentuate her hourglass figure by contrasting her itty bitty waist with her wide, full hips.
+Azalea teamed her top with a pair of baggy, high-rise jeans that sit just above her bellybutton, helping accentuate her hourglass figure by contrasting her tiny waist with her wide, full hips.
 She wore a matching denim jacket, which she is wearing slightly off her shoulders, exposing her top and chest.

-The “Black Widow” singer is wearing a blonde wig with expressive bangs and parts at the top and toward the bottom in pink and green.
+The “Black Widow” singer is wearing a blond wig with expressive bangs and parts at the top and toward the bottom in pink and green.
 She completed her glamorous look with a brown and gold smokey eye and nude lips, while bronzer and highlighter applied in strategic spots help accentuate Azalea’s facial structure, particularly her high cheekbones.

-The post, which Azalea shared with her impressive 13 million-plus Instagram followers, racked up more than 75,000 likes and over 750 comments in under an hour of having been posted — at the time of this writing.
-Users of the social media platform who are fans of the rapper took to the comments section to compliment her gorgeous looks, and to share their admiration for the Sydney native.
+The post, which Azalea shared with her impressive 13 million-plus Instagram followers, racked up more than 75,000 likes and over 750 comments in under an hour of having been posted, as of the time of this writing.
+Users of the social media platform took to the comments section to compliment her gorgeous looks, and to share their admiration for the Sydney native.

 “Girl if you don’t stop Serving I may start to think you a waitress at Denny’s,” one user cheekily put it.